abhishalya/abhishalya.github.io/blog/9-new-blog.md

 @def title = "New blog design"
 @def published = "17 October 2020"
+@def tags = ["design"]

 New blog is up and running now!
 I always wanted to improve my blog and portfolio site and it is finally ready now.
 The best part is this site is generated using [Franklin.jl](https://github.com/tlienart/Franklin.jl) package.
+I really like how Franklin has developed over the time and it really feels like a solid static site generator now.

+I'm always up for anything related to Julia and web-development.
+Here are some functionalities which I wanted to test.

 # Code blocks